Sauko22/Crash-Report/README.md

   <img src="https://www.codeproject.com/KB/applications/minidump/MiniDump.gif?raw=true">

 <h2 id="visual">How to create a dump file in Visual Studio? </h2>
-Now that we what dump files are used for, let's used them on visual studio.
+Now that we know what dump files are used for, let's used them on visual studio.
 While you are debugging a process in Visual Studio, you can save a dump when the debugger has stopped at an exception or breakpoint.
 Before we start, you need to have Just-In-Time Debbugging enable,that allow you to attach the Visual Studio debugger to a crashed process outside of Visual Studio, and then save a dump file from the debugger. <a href="https://docs.microsoft.com/en-us/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger?view=vs-2019"> Attach to running processes</a>